ilovebacon98/flutter_hackathon2019/README.md

-## Flutter Easy Widgets
+## Flutter Community
 Our first experience in creating a flutter application.

-## Flutter Community
 Application to allow a more efficient sharing of code in a mobile platform.

 ## Built with